silastittes/panand_structure/README.md

 `input_data` -- A CSV that has two columns `prefix` and `vcf`, which names the output files according to the prefix, and has the path to the input vcf, respectively.
 See the `example_data/oneVCF_dataTEST.csv` for more info.

-`scaffolds` -- File that lists the scaffolds use in the analysis.
+`scaffolds` -- File that lists the scaffolds to be used in the analysis.
 See `example_data/Cymbopogon_scaffolds.csv` for more info.

-`indfilter` -- allows inclusion of individuals with 100% missing data
+`indfilter` -- allows inclusion of individuals with 100% missing data -
 `depth_low` -- minimum total depth across all individuals

 `depth_high` -- maximum total depth across all individual

 `qual` -- The site quality.

+`n_lines = 10` -- How many lines to skip when thinning data.

 `K_low` -- The min number of clusters for NGSadmix.

 `K_high` -- The max number of cluster for NGSadmix.

-`n_lines = 10` -- How many lines to skip when thinning data.

 There is one default parameter: